 It is strongly advised that you continue to update Chrome, and any other application for that matter, when new updates become available regardless of how these updates are found.
 Outdated programs are a prime vector for malware infections and computer data theft and by not updating your programs you put yourself, your data, and your computer at risk.
 So even if you set Chrome to use manual updates, please routinely check for updates in order keep Chrome secure.

 Is is also important to note that Google Chrome includes Adobe Flash as an integrated plugin.
 That means that if there a security vulnerability in Flash, which is a common vector for malware infections, you will need to update Chrome in order to receive the latest version of Flash.
 Therefore, only disable automatic updates if you are in a controlled environment or routinely check for new versions.

 Disable Chrome Silent Updates via the Windows Registry

 One method to disable silent updates in Chrome is to manually add the policies to the Windows Registry.
-If you do not care about the specifics of the Windows Registry configurations, you can skip to the Registry files below that can disable and enable silent updates in Chrome.
 The Windows Registry key responsible for determining how Google Update updates Chrome can be found in the following Registry key and value: